SPECFEM/specfem2d/README_MANUAL.txt

 - edit the Makefile.
 There are several options available : -DUSE_MPI compiles with use of an MPI library. -DUSE_SCOTCH enables use of graph partitioner SCOTCH.

-- if you want to run in parallel, i.e., using more than one processor core, then compiling the SCOTCH graph partitioner is needed.
+- if you want to run in parallel, i.e., using more than one processor core, then you need to compile the SCOTCH graph partitioner.
 Go to subdirectory scotch_5.1.10b and read INSTALL.txt.
 You may want to download more recent versions of SCOTCH in the future from http://www.labri.fr/perso/pelegrin/scotch/scotch_en.html .
 Support for the METIS graph partitioner has been discontinued because SCOTCH is more recent and performs better.

 - then go back to the main directory of SPECFEM2D and type "make all"